-Hong Kong leader condemns suspicious uptick in registration withdrawals from organ donation system
+Hong Kong leader condemns unusual uptick in registration withdrawals from organ donation system

-HONG KONG (AP) — Hong Kong Chief Executive John Lee condemned an unusual rise in the number of withdrawal requests to the city’s organ donation system, saying Tuesday that police would investigate suspicious cases.
+Hong Kong Chief Executive John Lee condemned an unusual rise in the number of withdrawal requests to the city’s organ donation system, saying Tuesday that police would investigate suspicious cases.

 According to the government, the city’s centralized organ donation registration system received nearly 5,800 withdrawal applications in the five months since December, when the government raised the possibility of establishing an organ transplant mutual assistance program with mainland China.
 More than half of the withdrawal applications were found to be invalid, either as duplicate applications or coming from people who had never opted in.